Skip to content

 • 1 bay leaf

-• 4-5 cups of chopped up gourmet mushrooms (I like to use Lions Mane, Black Kings, Chestnuts and/or Oyster mushrooms.
-Basically I grab whatever is fresh from MyCOLove Farms supply.
-Check your local health food stores for fresh mushrooms)
+• 4-5 cups of chopped up gourmet mushrooms (I like to use Lions Mane, Black Kings, Chestnuts and/or Oyster mushrooms, depending on what I can get that's fresh)

 • 1 tsp chili powder